-2.14 Budget/Funding
+2.13 Budget/Funding

-It is important to note that County funding sources may be available, only after Selected Proposers have aggressively pursued all other available funding sources.
+It is important to note that County funding sources should not be relied upon and may be available, only after Selected Proposers have aggressively pursued all other available funding sources and only as determined by PHCD.
+The County is seeking Proposers to submit Proposals that may include a mixed-income and mixed-finance approach to development.
 The referenced funding from the County will be considered part of the gap financing needed.

-All Proposers' financing plan for each group must be able to be scored based on viability, without the nine percent (9%) tax credits or the County's documentary stamps surtax program funds, as such funds may not be available.
-The County is seeking Proposers to submit Proposals offering a mixed-income, and mixed-finance approach to development, which will also incorporate the HUD RAD program, as required for this solicitation.
-This approach is authorized by the federal regulations governing the County's housing programs, including public housing.
+Proposers' financing plans must be able to be scored based on viability, without nine percent (9%) tax credits or the County's documentary stamps surtax program funds, as such funds may not be available.

-This WOPR is subject to the budget and fiscal provisions under which the County operates.
-The Selected Proposers will be required to follow RAD regulations and all other funding source requirements.
+This RFP is subject to the budget and fiscal provisions under which the County operates.
+The Selected Proposers will be required to follow State and Federal regulations and all other funding source requirements.

-2.15 Land Ownership, Land Use and Property Management
+2.14 Land Ownership, Land Use and Property Management

-The County will retain a fee ownership in all project sites.
-The Project Sites will be leased to the Selected Proposer for each group under a long-term ground lease agreement.
+The County will retain a fee ownership in all of the lands.
+The Project Sites will be leased to the Selected Proposer under a long-term ground lease agreement.
 Management agreements and processes for the completed projects will be subject to review, approval, and oversight by PHCD.
 Any proposed homeownership components will need to take into account the County's fee ownership of the land.
 The County will also require a Right of First Refusal and Purchase Option be negotiated as part of an agreement to award a site to a Selected Proposer.

-2.16 Payments to the County
+2.15 Payments to the County

-The Selected Proposers shall pay to the County for the use of the Project Sites, for the County's participation in the development process, and for the value of the land and RAD subsidies as components of the project, through commitments to provide the County with shares of different revenue and income streams, including those coming from the project components built on any privately-owned site(s) (referenced in Section 2.1 & 2.3 of this WOPR), as noted below and indicated in Form 1 - Revenue and Income Streams Proposal including but not limited to:
+The Selected Proposers shall pay to the County for the use of the Project Sites, for the County's participation in the development process, and for the value of the land and housing subsidies (if applicable) as components of the project, through commitments to provide the County with shares of different revenue and income streams, including those coming from the project components built on any privately-owned site(s) (referenced in Section 2.1 & 2.3 of this RFP.

+The forms of financial participation for the County are noted below and indicated in Form 1 - Revenue and Income Streams Proposal, including but not limited to the following.